2021 is only halfway through but the cryptocurrency has already experienced staggering volatility.

 The US Economy

-The United States is facing a number of major unknowns this year.
-With the upcoming election and persistent rumors, indications, and predictions that a recession is just around the corner, how will all of this affect the price of Bitcoin?
+The US is facing a number of major unknowns this year.
+With the economy still emerging from pandemic quarantine measures and speculation that asset prices have reached inflated levels, how will all of this affect the price of Bitcoin?

 Some economists believe that a US recession will be rocket fuel for a Bitcoin bull run.
 If investors lose faith in the US dollar and the stock market, they may turn to the cryptocurrency market as a safe haven.

 Since Bitcoin is a global currency, it can potentially ride out individual national economic crises and be that safe haven.
 However, if a recession hits, money might become tight, causing people to sell their Bitcoins.

 Key Technical Indicators

 Some technical indicators can signal that Bitcoin is heading towards a bull run.
 Bitcoin has been reaching higher lows as well as other positive trends.

 However, technicals are not always trustworthy predictions.
 Depending on how you combine charts and analysis, the market can also look like it’s heading towards a downward spiral.

 As mentioned, China has been cracking down on the cryptocurrency market, causing volatility in prices.
 Meanwhile, some market observers expect more regulatory measures down the road.